Dr. Karen Turner

 Author of 77 and Still Standing: A Psychologist’s Guide to Aging Without Shrinking

-The psychology of becoming fully yourself in the second half of life.
+The psychology of becoming fully yourself at every stage of life.

 About Karen Turner Ph.D.

-Dr. Karen Turner is a retired psychologist formerly licensed in New York and New Jersey, with more than three decades of experience working with individuals and families.
+Dr. Karen Turner is a retired psychologist formerly licensed in New York and New Jersey, with more than three decades of experience supporting individuals and families.

-After relocating to Florida, she stepped away from clinical practice to devote herself to writing, teaching, and exploring the emotional and psychological realities of later life.
-Her work is grounded in both professional expertise and lived experience.
+After relocating to Florida, she stepped away from clinical practice to devote herself to writing, teaching, and exploring the emotional realities of later life with both professional insight and lived wisdom.

 She is the author of 77 and Still Standing: A Psychologist’s Guide to Aging Without Shrinking and the founder of Boomer Yearbook, a platform devoted to resilience, recalibration, and remaining fully visible in the second half of life.

-Dr. Turner believes that growing older should expand you, not diminish you.
-Her work invites adults in their sixties, seventies, eighties, and beyond to move into the next chapter with strength, self-awareness, and quiet confidence.
+Her work invites adults in their sixties, seventies, eighties, and beyond to enter the next chapter with strength, clarity, and quiet confidence.

 77 and Still Standing